Listen to your head, see ‘Inside Out’

 The movie’s concept is imaginative, showing us the life of a girl named Riley through the emotions in her head.
 These are led by Joy and also include Sadness, Anger, Fear and Disgust.

-Some of the movie’s concepts — a journey into the subconscious, for example — will be over the heads of very young audience members, but inside out 2ndwill be received with knowing nods from moms and dads.
+Some of the movie’s concepts — a journey into the subconscious, for example — will be over the heads of very young audience members, but will be received with knowing nods from moms and dads.

 The little ones, however, will find the characters engaging and entertaining, and will laugh at some of their antics — even if they don’t fully grasp their meanings.